Are you looking for a quick baby blanket pattern? If so, this pebble stitch blanket pattern is for you! Promise!

 - Plant Holder Crochet Pattern

-I hope you enjoyed the Stoney Pebbles Crochet Baby Blanket and if you have any questions, please be sure to ask by contacting me at [email protected], and I’d be glad to help.
+I hope you enjoyed the Stoney Pebbles Crochet Baby Blanket and if you need any clarification, please be sure to ask by contacting me at email@example.com, and I’d be glad to help.